An Interview with Martin Cohen

 How competitive are you when people are price shopping?

 Is not impossible to find another firm with an apparently lower price than ours.
 But also it can be found that some mail order houses (and most other chain stores) have much higher prices than ours.
-But, the price difference could easily be made up by a competitors hidden fees: "Packing and Handling" or "Credit Card Fees" which we may not charge, or their customer satisfaction policies (in house rapid service and repair if needed, return policies, training, etc.).
+But, the price difference could easily be made up by a competitors hidden fees or their customer satisfaction policies (in house rapid service and repair if needed, return policies, training, etc.).

 Furthermore, one should consider that Company Seven has earned a worldwide reputation for technical competence, and very high degree of quality control; no instrument leaves our facilities without undergoing a comprehensive mechanical and optical inspection.
 This has been earned one customer at a time.

-In the case of optical systems this includes a check of cosmetics (coatings, etc.), mechanics, electronics, and of optical figure, mounting and collimation.
+In the case of optical systems our evaluations can include inspecting cosmetics, mechanics, electronics, and tests of optical figure, mounting and collimation.
 No other firm that deals with the public actually has the combination of testing facilities and credentialed expertise to do this.
-And at times the same staff involved in servicing a customers telescope has proven experience gleaned by work with some of the most demanding optical projects ever undertaken, this includes tasks such as the repair of the Hubble Space Telescope, and numerous defense and intelligence optics projects.
+At times the same staff involved in servicing a customers telescope has proven experience gleaned by work with some of the most demanding optical projects ever undertaken, this includes tasks such as the repair of the Hubble Space Telescope, and numerous defense and intelligence optics projects.

 How about another subject, what do you think about being on the Internet.